 We ask that these things be so, (or something to that effect) in Jesus’ name.
 Amen.

 Now the reason I called the blog “The Powerful Freestyle Prayer Warrior” is because prayer (like combat) is dynamic.
-In combat (even stimulated combat), opponents can change their tactics, direction of attack, intensity etc. Therefore, we as spiritual warriors must master the spiritual art of war…not being ignorant of our enemy’s devices, but being prepared to respond with the power that God gives His children.
+In combat (even stimulated combat), opponents can change their tactics, the direction of attack, intensity, etc. Therefore, we, as spiritual warriors, must master the spiritual art of war…not being ignorant of our enemy’s devices, but being prepared to respond with the power that God gives His children.
 We fight with His power and not our own.
 His power is in His word.
 With it, He named Himself, created all things, declared the end from the beginning.
-Words are also powerful for us.
-For with words, we can paint mental pictures, create fictional worlds and stories, and as it applies to Prayer, we can disrupt wicked entities that without God’s protection and power are quite frankly, invincible to us.
-To us they would be gods if God hadn’t made it clear that they were also created.
-There is one God and we are His warrior ambassadors.
+Words are also potent for us.
+For with words, we can paint mental pictures, create fictional worlds and stories, and as it applies to Prayer, we can disrupt evil entities that without God’s protection and power are quite frankly, invincible to us.
+To us, they would be gods if God hadn’t made it clear that they were also created.
+There is one God, and we are His warrior ambassadors.
 Fight the good fight.
-Learn the ropes (an old boxing adage) which basically means to master your environment and be aware of your space and all that happens around you.
+Learn the ropes (an old boxing adage), which means to master your environment and be aware of your space and all that happens around you.
 Pray often and fight spirits of wickedness in the spirit with the Sword of the Spirit (a.k.a the word of the LORD).